sandeshbagade/sandesh-portfolio-nextjs/PROFILE_IMAGE_INSTRUCTIONS.md

 - Optimize your image for web (reduce file size to under 500KB if possible)
 - The image will be displayed in a circular container with dimensions of 320x320px on desktop and 256x256px on mobile

-Your portfolio will now display your professional photo instead of the initials placeholder!
+Your portfolio now displays your professional photo instead of the initials placeholder!